Standard Models and Split Supersymmetry from Intersecting Brane Orbifolds: Introduction

-b) fewer moduli are left unfixed in the effective theory as all models have all complex structure moduli fixed, something which is known to happen only in the intersecting brane $Z_3$ orientifolds of \cite{lust3} and to models with fluxes \cite{fluxes}.

-c)at the level of 3-stacks, we find models which break to only the SM at low energy.
+a) Models which achieve the successful GUT result for the Weinberg angle, $sin^2 \theta = 3/8$ are presented. b) at the level of 3-stacks, we find models which break to only the SM at low energy.
 We also find non-susy models - at 3- and 5-stacks - with the chiral spectrum of the N=1 SM (with $\nu_R$'s) in the presence of three pairs of MSSM Higgsinos $H_u$, $H_d$ in addition to massive non-chiral exotics which again break to the SM at low energies.
 A comment is in order.
 In this work when we will speak about the SM, we will keep in mind that in all models there is no mass term for the up-quarks [The same effect persists in the models of \cite{lust3, noti1}].
+Instantons oud be recalled to generate the masses \cite{insta, ibaura}.
 Recently the split supersymmetry scenario (SS) was proposed \cite{split1}.
-In this respect we propose intersecting D-brane models - in section 8 - that provide evidence for a natural realization of the SS scenario in intersecting D-brane models as they satisfy most of the relevant criteria required by the SS existence.
+In this respect we propose intersecting D-brane models that provide evidence for a natural realization of the SS scenario in intersecting D-brane models as they satisfy most of the relevant criteria required by the SS existence.